What is cybersecurity?

 We identify four aspects of IT infrastructure that can be secured using cybersecurity tools and technologies.

 Network security is a major focus for IT security analysts.
-Preventive tools such as network traffic analysis, firewalls, intrusion detection and prevention systems, threat intelligence and malware analysis platforms are deployed to detect and mitigate tasks as they occur.
-Additional technologies such as SIM, SEM and SIEM cybersecurity tools, network forensics and security orchestration technologies can be implemented to detect attacks that are in progress, identify possible security threats and perform a retrospective analysis of detected anomalies or outlier data that could indicate a breach.
+Preventive tools, such as network traffic analysis, firewalls, intrusion detection and prevention systems, threat intelligence, and malware analysis platforms, are deployed to detect and mitigate threats as they occur.
+Additional technologies such as SIM, SEM and SIEM cybersecurity tools, network forensics and security orchestration technologies can be implemented to detect attacks that are in progress, identify possible security threats, and perform a retrospective analysis of detected anomalies or outlier data that could indicate a breach.

 Network endpoints represent an especially vulnerable attack vector, as mobile endpoints such as laptops, mobile phones or tablets may be taken off-site and used to access unsecured networks.
 Endpoints can be secured using technologies such as host-based intrusion detection, anti-virus and anti-spyware software applications, and device firewalls.
 Processes such as mobile device management and regular patching updates can help maintain the security posture of network endpoints.